 In 1738, King Louis XV issued the Accord Royal, which decreed that only Rémy Martin could plant new vines on his land.
 Rémy Martin’s 1738 Accord Royal cognac was created to commemorate the year and the honor.

-I’ve remained pretty ambivalent about cognac over the years, and other than a handful of tastings and some recent, ill-fated brushes with Hennessy Black and Conjure, I’ve merely dabbled in the category.
-Rémy Martin 1738 Accord Royal might change that a bit, as I like this stuff.
+Other than a handful of tastings and some recent, ill-fated brushes with Hennessy Black and Conjure, I’ve merely dabbled in the cognac category–something I plan to change.
+Rémy Martin 1738 Accord Royal just might spur that change to happen more quickly, as I happen to like this stuff.
 A lot.

 The copper-colored spirit is bursting with oak and candied fruit on the nose, plus chocolate and a hint of cinnamon.
 The bouquet is very well balanced, with each scent folded into the next.
 Upon tasting 1738, I found lots of oak, more fruit and some light floral notes playing in the background.
 It remains very smooth and round on the palate, and the finish is absurdly long.